harding/old-docs-history-bitcoin.org/en/developer-guide.md

 which makes the system less reliable than expected.

-An interesting source of double-spend risk analysis can be acquired by connecting to large numbers of Bitcoin peers and track how transactions and blocks differ from each other.
+An interesting source of double-spend risk analysis can be acquired by connecting to large numbers of Bitcoin peers to track how transactions and blocks differ from each other.
 Some third-party APIs can provide you with this type of service.